 Cleaner Inputs, Cleaner Outputs

 Cleaner scraps mean cleaner compost.
 Cleaner compost means soils we can actually trust to grow food in.
-And trusted compost means communities are more likely to engage.
+Trusted compost means communities are more likely to engage.

 Contrast this with industrial anaerobic digestion: great for energy, but the digestate product has trust issues.
 Farmers and gardeners often don’t want to use it because of contamination fears, including microplastics, forever chemicals, and a lack of transparency.